Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Connecting_to_Rainbow.md

 #### Event rainbow_onerror
 ---

 This event is fired each time an error occurs in the SDK for Node.JS (eg: reconnection failed).
+When this event is fired, the application has to manually call the API `stop()` and `start()` in order to restart de SDK properly.

 ---